gabrielalewandowska/pet-shelter-project/README.md

+# Animal Shelter

+My first project at CodeClan.
 View the app on heroku: https://animal-shelter-database.herokuapp.com/

-# Project Brief: Animal Shelter
+## Project Brief

 The Scottish Animal Shelter accepts orphaned or stray animals and takes care of them until they can be adopted by a new owner.
 The shelter has a list of potential new owners for the animals.
 Animals may take a while to be trained up and made healthy before being available for adoption.